oscar-system/oscar-website/install.md

 ## Windows

-If you only wish to use AbstractAlgebra.jl, Hecke.jl and Nemo.jl, you can install a Julia binary from the [Julia website](https://julialang.org) and follow the instructions for adding the relevant packages, below.
+If you only wish to use `AbstractAlgebra.jl`, `Hecke.jl` and `Nemo.jl`, you can install a Julia binary from the [Julia website](https://julialang.org) and follow the instructions for adding the relevant packages, below.

-However, if you want to make use of Singular.jl or Polymake.jl, OSCAR cannot run as a native binary.
+However, if you want to make use of `Singular.jl` or `Polymake.jl`, OSCAR cannot run as a native binary.
 If you have Windows 10, you can use the Windows Subsystem for Linux instead.